Fluxion (electronic musician): Background

-K. Soublis music includes different genres of electronic music, ambient, dub, experimental, techno, with sound design.
+His music includes different genres of electronic music, ambient, dub, experimental, techno, with sound design.
 His music has a characteristic of slowly evolving parts and contemplating elements which form lengthy musical pieces.

-His sounds are heavily processed to a point where the origin of a sound has little to do with the end result.

-As Fluxion, he released EPs, LPs, and full-length albums for labels such as, Chain Reaction (a subsidiary of Basic Channel), Resopal Schallware, Echocord.
+His sounds are heavily processed to a point where the origin of a sound has little to do with the result.
+As Fluxion, he released EPs and albums for labels such as, Chain Reaction (a subsidiary of Basic Channel), Resopal Schallware, and Echocord.
 He created Vibrant Music in 1999, releasing his own music, but also from other artists.